We receive a number of different types of information about you, including:

 Your information is the information that's required when you sign up for the site, as well as the information you choose to share.

-When you sign up for Kitetribe, you are required to provide information such as your name, email address, birthday, and gender.
-In some cases, you may be able to register using other information, like your telephone number.
+When you sign up for Kitetribe, you are required to provide information such as your name, email address, birthday, and gender, etc.

 Information you choose to share:

-Your name, profile pictures, cover photos, gender, networks, username and User ID are treated just like information you choose to make public.
+Your name, profile pictures, cover photos, gender, friends are treated just like information you choose to make public.

-Your birthday allows us to do things like show you age-appropriate content and advertisements.
+Your birthday allows us to do things like statistics and advertisements.

 Information others share about you